 - Who performs WRAP audits? - WRAP audits are primarily carried out by our accredited monitoring firms, though we do use WRAP's own staff auditors to carry them out from time to time. - How much does a WRAP audit cost? - The price of WRAP audits is set by the monitoring firms that carry them out and are largely a function of the size of the facility and its location.
 WRAP does not have a set pricing schedule for audits. - How often are factories audited? - There is no limit on how many times a facility can be audited, meaning that they can be inspected as many times as it takes for them to pass as long as they maintain a valid registration with WRAP.
 Successive audits must generally be conducted at least 45 days apart, however.
 For certified facilities, the frequency of audits depends on the certification level.
 Silver facilities are inspected at least every 6 months, Gold facilities are inspected at least every year, and Platinum facilities are inspected at least once every two years.
 All certified facilities, regardless of certification level, are also subject to random, unannounced Post Certification Assessments (PCAs) that can occur at any time and have no limit on how often they can be performed. - Are WRAP audits announced to the factories? - No. All of our audits are unannounced.
-Certification audits take place within a four-week window while PCAs are conducted at random and can occur at any time. - What qualifications do WRAP auditors have? - WRAP uses only experienced auditors who are employed by our accredited monitoring firms.
-All WRAP auditors must undergo our IRCA-certified Lead Auditor Training Course and attend regular refresher training sessions. - Why are audits important to WRAP? - Audits are a vital part of WRAP's multi-faceted, collaborative approach to social compliance.
+Certification audits take place within a four-week window while PCAs are conducted at random and can occur at any time. - What qualifications do WRAP auditors have? - o WRAP uses only experienced auditors who are employed by our accredited monitoring firms.
+All WRAP auditors must have an APSCA number, undergo our WRAP auditor training course, and attend regular refresher training sessions. - Why are audits important to WRAP? - Audits are a vital part of WRAP's multi-faceted, collaborative approach to social compliance.
 We understand that a production facility cannot simply be "audited into compliance," therefore our audits serve more as a starting point for us to begin a collaborative dialogue with our facilities about what it takes to get them to a compliant state.
-Our audits also go beyond simple facility walk-throughs in that they are designed to look for objective evidence that effective management systems are in place to maintain a facility's compliance through its day-to-day operations. - How do I become a WRAP auditor? - You must be an experienced auditor employed by one of our accredited monitoring firms to begin training as a WRAP auditor.
+Our audits also go beyond simple facility walk-throughs in that they are designed to look for objective evidence that effective management systems are in place to maintain a facility's compliance through its day-to-day operations. - How do I become a WRAP auditor? - You must have an APSCA number and be an experienced auditor employed by one of our accredited monitoring firms to begin training as a WRAP auditor.

-- What training courses does WRAP offer? - We currently offer 4 different courses: Internal Auditor Training, Lead Auditor Training, Fire Safety Awareness, and CTPAT for Foreign Manufacturers.
+- What training courses does WRAP offer? - We currently offer 6 different courses: Internal Auditor Training, Lead Auditor Training, Fire Safety Awareness, CTPAT for Foreign Manufacturers, Bridge Course for auditors, and the online Risk Management Course.
 See our Training page for more information. - Who can take a WRAP training course? - Our Internal Auditor, Fire Safety Training, and CTPAT courses are open to anybody; however, our Lead Auditor Course is intended only for our accredited auditors. - How much do WRAP's training courses cost? - The cost varies depending on the course.
 See our Training page more information. - What qualifications do WRAP trainers have? - All of our trainers are WRAP staff members with extensive experience administering social compliance education programs.